 Signature Area Director: Health Sciences Council

 Energy is more than just fuel―it involves large and complex systems incorporating society and the environment.
-These systems must meet society’s expectations of type, quality, quantity, reliability, and accessibility within a diverse cultural framework of urban centers, Indigenous nations, smaller communities, and rural regions.
+These energy systems must meet society’s expectations of type, quality, quantity, reliability, and accessibility within a diverse cultural framework of urban centers, Indigenous nations, smaller communities, and rural regions.
 They must operate in an environmentally sustainable manner with appropriate reclamation and management.

 The university’s energy expertise, capacity and capability involves more than 200 researchers, across 23 departments and ten faculties and make us the hub of a provincial, national―and increasingly international―cluster of companies, government organizations and universities seeking energy-related collaborations.